See what DAS can do for you – Get Access

 Dave Roberts, Sales & Client Director

-Kelly has over 20 years’ experience in data integration, data management and spatial databases.
+Kelly leads the data team at DAS.
+She has over 20 years’ experience in data integration, data management and spatial databases.
 Her expertise includes managing large national databases for residential, rural and retail property sectors, as well as implementing automated processes to enhance data quality and simplify data validation.

 Kelly’s doctorate thesis explored the use of digital valuation models for rural property, determining whether existing and available spatial and a-spatial datasets could determine the value of rural properties in Victoria.
 Kelly has international experience, including as a fellow at London’s Kingston University where she was responsible for the methodology to analyse 30 years of UK Census data.